 Granted August 19, 2014

 A system, method, and computer program product for learning objects and facts from documents.
 A source object and a source document are selected and a title pattern and a contextual pattern are identified based on the source object and the source document.
 A set of documents matching the title pattern and the contextual pattern are selected.

 For each document in the selected set, a name and one or more facts are identified by applying the title pattern and the contextual pattern to the document.
 Objects are identified or created based on the identified names and associated with the identified facts.

-Components and Terms Used in this Extraction Process
+Components and Terms Used in this Knowledge Base Facts Process

-Importers – Information from the Wikipedia (and other pages) are grabbed by an importer to read the content of pages, and extract facts from them, while determining the subjects (entity or entities) they cover, and to extract facts into “individual itmes of data.
+Importers – Information from the Wikipedia (and other pages) are grabbed by an importer for reading the content of pages, and extracting facts from them while determining the subjects (entity or entities) they cover, and extracting facts into “individual items of data.

-Janitors – There are a number of different types of janitors that may perform different function, but all act to process facts extracted by the importer, including data cleansing, object merging, and fact induction.
-Correcting spelling and grammar, translation, normalising formats, removing duplicate facts, removing unwanted facts, and so on are within the tasks that different janitors perform.
+Janitors – Several different types of janitors may perform a different function, but all act to process facts extracted by the importer, including data cleansing, object merging, and fact induction.
+Correcting spelling and grammar, translation, normalizing formats, removing duplicate facts, removing unwanted facts, and so on are within the tasks that different janitors perform.